THE BALANCE THE TRIANGLE LENS AND SYSTEMIC RISK

 Signal → Drift → Capture → Crisis → Reform → Signal

-The goal isn’t perfection—it’s early detection, friction where power concentrates, and correction loops before the bill comes due.
+Our goal isn’t perfection—it’s early detection, friction where power concentrates, and correction loops before the bill comes due.
+These three key elements define sucess at all scales for systemic risk challenges.

 Choose your path